-Orthodontic assessment should be considered at age 7-8, or earlier if there is an obvious problem.
-During your child's routine check-up we can assess the dental and facial development, and look for causes of adverse facial growth.
+Orthodontic assessment should be considered at age 7-8 or earlier if there is an obvious problem.
+During your child's routine check-up, we can assess the dental and facial development and look for causes of adverse facial growth.

 For normal facial growth to occur in a child we need to have:

-1. Nasal breathing all the time except during strenuous exercise.
+- Nasal breathing all the time except during strenuous exercise.

-2. Lips together most of the time.
+- Lips together most of the time.

-3. Correct tongue position.
+- Correct tongue position.

-4. No adverse habits such as thumb or finger sucking.
+- No adverse habits such as thumb or finger sucking.

 What Are The Causes Of Orthodontic Problems?

 We are all born to breathe through the nose, but if the nose is blocked, we have a second option - breathing through the mouth.
 While this second option keeps us alive, if it becomes the dominant mode of breathing, especially during the growing years, it can have disastrous effects on the development of the face.

 What Medical Conditions Tend To Be Related To Orthodontic Problems In Children?

-The ear, nose and throat specialists have recognised this for years - the medical term "adenoidal facies" is found in medical text books.
-Inside the mouth the result of this growth problem is crowded and misaligned teeth, a mismatched bite relationship, narrow palate, gum problems and a higher risk of decay due to the mouth breathing.
+The ear, nose and throat specialists have recognised this for years - the medical term "adenoidal facies" is found in medical textbooks.
+Inside the mouth, the result of this growing problem is crowded and misaligned teeth, a mismatched bite relationship, narrow palate, gum problems and a higher risk of decay due to mouth breathing.

 How Do We Treat The Causes Of Orthodontic Problems?

-Yes, it is never too late to have straight teeth.
+It is never too late to have straight teeth.
 Orthodontic treatment in adults can be done in exactly the same way as in children, and it is possible to develop and change the position of the jaws in adults, but many adult patients are unwilling to commit to lengthy treatments with fixed braces.